QAV-T/lucke/README.md

 ## 5. Typography and Color Scheme
 - **Typography** Using Bootstrap's default typography for consistency and readability.
 The application leverages Bootstrap's well-designed typography system to ensure that all text elements are clear, legible, and visually appealing.
 This includes headings, paragraphs, and other text elements that are styled for optimal readability across different devices and screen sizes.
 - **Color Scheme** The application uses a warm combination of colors to create a warm and cozy feeling of a safe place to write down the diaries.
 The color palette is carefully chosen to evoke feelings of comfort and security, encouraging users to freely express their thoughts and emotions.
 This includes soft, warm tones for the background and accents that provide a harmonious and inviting interface.
-- **UI** The user interface combines warm colors to create a cozy atmosphere, making it feel like a safe place to write down diaries.
+- **UI** The user interface combines warm colors to create a cosy atmosphere, making it feel like a safe place to write down diaries.
 The design includes simple blocks to navigate and a timeline to give users an overview of their diaries.
 The navigation blocks ensure that users can easily access different sections of the application, while the timeline provides a visual representation of their diary entries, helping them keep track of their writing journey in a structured and intuitive way.

-- **Agile** This project was designed and built using the agile approach.
-Right from the initial planning through to final development.
-To help visualise the process I created a [GitHub project](https://github.com/users/QAV-T/projects/2) and utilised the provided Kanban board method to split project elements into user stories and manageable tasks.
+## 6. Database Model

-### 6. Entity Relationship Diagram
+### Entity Relationship Diagram
-### Database Model

 The database model diagram was designed using [Lucidchart](https://lucid.app/lucidchart/94e7f6d5-55c3-4ce2-ba36-828086a6c315/edit?invitationId=inv_29bacae7-7749-4820-912d-b49fb0e8ffc6&page=0_0#).